 When someone becomes Jewish through the Liberal Judaism Beit Din, our congregation is honoured to formally welcome our new brother or sister into our community.
 Usually as part of our Shabbat service, the simple and beautiful Admittance Ceremony is a poignant moment for us all.
 You can read about the process towards becoming Jewish here.

 Through Liberal Judaism, we offer traditional burial and woodland burial at Edgwarebury and Cheshunt Cemeteries and cremation.
+Please refer to our Burial, Cremation and Funeral Expenses Scheme for details.

 If the deceased was not a member of our burial scheme please also contact Ronnie King who will be able to arrange a non-member funeral.